agarapatri/Timeless-Words/README.md

 * If you are in Lockdown mode on iOS or something similar, please disable Lockdown Mode for this site on your device and reload the page.
 You might face issues with Opera browser as well as it doesn't seem to detect Lockdown Mode on iOS.
 * Check project documentation [here](https://github.com/agarapatri/Timeless-Words/tree/main/notes/project_docs.md) and [here](https://github.com/agarapatri/Timeless-Words/tree/main/notes/project_flow.md).
 For more info, check [notes](https://github.com/agarapatri/Timeless-Words/tree/main/notes) directory.
 * This project used Web Assembly.
 Check browser support [here](https://github.com/agarapatri/Timeless-Words/tree/main/notes/web_assembly_support.md).
 Check DB Schema [here](https://github.com/agarapatri/Timeless-Words/tree/main/notes/db_schema.md).
+* To get better accuracy in semantic search, replace the existing model with more powerful models available on Huggingface.
+However, you will face size limitations hosting it on github as the more accurate models seem to be larger in size.
+You can try testing it on localhost.
+Check [here](https://github.com/agarapatri/Timeless-Words/tree/main/notes/vec_search_model_update.md) for more details.